Other New Jersey Photography Locations

-Waterloo Village – This is an excellent photography location!
-Waterloo Village is a restored 19th-century canal town in Byram Twp., Sussex County (west of Stanhope) in northwestern New Jersey.
-It’s old buildings, lake and watermill make for some pretty dynamic photography.
+Waterloo Village – This is an excellent spot for photography!
+Waterloo Village is a restored 19th-century canal town in Byram Township, Sussex County (west of Stanhope) in northwestern New Jersey.
+Its old buildings, lake and watermill make for some pretty dynamic photography.
 There are about 20 buildings here to photograph.

 WATERLOO VILLAGE ADDRESS: